The safest choice for every household

 ‘Boiling water, straight from the tap.
 Is that safe?‘ That’s the most frequently asked question about Quooker.
 Our response is that the Quooker is the safest choice for every household.

 Research Dutch Burns Foundation

 In 2020, the Dutch Burns Foundation conducted research into the use of boiling water taps and the risk of burns.
 The study concluded that the boiling water tap as a replacement for the kettle, appears to reduce the risk of a burn accident.
-You can download the research report at the bottom of this page.

 The flow of water is not a solid jet